Cephra/pycfg/README.md

 # Rotate by 10 degrees every 36 times => 360 degrees.
 for x in range(0,36,1):
-    # Create a new file every 4 entities so wen don't mess up our game.
+    # Create a new file every 4 entities so we don't mess up our game.
     if ((x%4)==0):
         cfg.newFile();